 Keep It Chic AND Cozy: Birdies

 What if you could go full-on leisure but still look stylish (and we’re not talking about pajama jeans)?
 Two moms, Bianca Gates (CEO & Co-Founder) and Marisa Sharkey (President and Co-Founder), figured out how!
-Together they founded Birdies, luxe, cozy slippers that are big on style.
-When they couldn’t find slippers that merged comfort and fashion, they decided to create their own.
+Together they founded Birdies, luxe, cozy flats that are big on style.
+When they couldn’t find shoes that merged comfort and fashion, they decided to create their own.
 Not only do they come in beautiful designs with on-trend colors and features like tassels and leopard print, they’ve also got cushioned, latex insoles; are lined with satin or faux shearling; and rubber soles for indoor/outdoor wear.
 Uh, pretty much perfect!

 The Aha Moment: Throat Scope